prazolpp/HELLO_WORLD/README.md

 ### Install the frontend and backend dependencies:

-Go to frontend repo and run: `npm run install`
+Go to frontend repo and run: `npm run install`.
-Go to backend repo and run: `npm run install`
+Go to backend repo and run: `npm run install`.

 ### Run the frontend and backend:

-In the frontend repo, run: `npm run start`
+In the frontend repo, run: `npm run start`.
-In the backend repo, run: `npm run start`
+In the backend repo, run: `npm run start`.